openfisca/openfisca-ops/guides/Install-API-instance.md

 ## 3. Define access to the target machine

-Ansible defines configuration of target machines in files called an _inventory_.
+Ansible defines configuration of target machines in files constituting an _inventory_.
 In order to install the Web API on the correct target machine, you will need to write such an inventory.

 Inventories are stored as sub-directories of the [`inventories`](../ansible/inventories/) directory.
 Each inventory provides at least a `hosts` file.